 - A suit to foreclose must be brought within six (6) months of the last time you supplied work and/or materials.

 - You must send a notice of intent to file a lien at least ten (10) days before you file your lien statement.

 - Liens must be filed within four (4) months of the last time you worked and/or provided materials or two (2) months after final completion, or whichever comes first.

 - You can also send a notice to disburse, which means the bank, or the Owner must pay you before they pay the Owner or the Place 1* Contractor.

 If you work in Colorado, it is integral for you to commit these laws to memory and follow the steps set by your state when filing all future liens.
 Your leverage only works when your liens and bond claims are valid.
-If you want to get your hands on Colorado’s lien and bond forms, consider purchasing the required materials from us!
+Master Colorado's Lien Laws by listening in to The Quit Getting Screwed Construction Podcast.
 If you would like someone else to take care of filing your Colorado lien or bond claim, and do it the right way, contact an experienced Colorado lien attorney who knows construction law.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 You owe it to yourself to protect your pay.